SimmeringRook/simmeringrook.github.io/physics/InertialReferenceFrame.md

-'''Definition''': A reference frame in which [[Newton's First Law]] is obeyed.
+?>**Definition**: A reference frame in which [[Newton's First Law]] is obeyed.
 Another way to consider this is that there is a net force of 0 acting on the body in the frame.
 The size of a frame can be arbitrarily sized as long as the initial criteria is maintained.
 We can then say that objects traveling in these frames are said to have natural motion.
 <br /><br />

 ==Usage==